q-m/rabbiteye-exp/categorization-nn/README.md

 set and 28k test set, 29k features, resulting in a macro recall score of 0.79.
 The same featurization and filtering was used.

-The multilayer perceptron (MLP) had a 111k training set and 28k test set, 20k features (capped), resulting in a recall score of 0.76.
+The multilayer perceptron (MLP) had a 111k training set and 28k test set, 20k features (capped).
+With 5 epochs, this resulted in a recall score of 0.76.
 Pretty comparable.

 ```
 $ python3 qm_usage_mlp.py